jsummers/deark/readme.md

-        raw = Write the raw resource fork to a separate .rsrc file. ad = Put the resource fork in an AppleDouble container (default). as = Put both forks in an AppleSingle container.
+        raw = Write the raw resource fork to a separate .rsrc file. ad = Put the resource fork in an AppleDouble container (default). as = Put both forks in an AppleSingle container. mbin = Put both forks in a MacBinary container.
        For input files already in AppleDouble or AppleSingle format, see the formats.txt file for more information.
 -id